 This O&M navigation project received over \$19M in PL 113-2 Supplemental Funds (Sandy).
-These funds were used to restore safe navigation by dredging critical post-storm shoals that occurred along the entire waterway, repair damaged areas of the east bulkhead along the Point Pleasant Canal and repair the Lovelandtown bridge abutment located on the canal.
-The Point Pleasant bulkhead repair project was completed in 2016.
+Funds were used to restore safe navigation by dredging critical post-storm shoals that occurred along the entire waterway, repair damaged areas of the Point Pleasant Canal bulkhead and repair the Lovelandtown bridge abutment located on the canal.

-FY 17 funds were utilized to conduct surveys, real estate actions, manage the project and conduct dredging operations.
-FY 18 funds are being used to survey the waterway, develop new placement alternatives and to conduct dredging operations in the Cape May Lewes Ferry channel as well as along the waterway.
-Critical shoals remain near Ocean City, Avalon and Margate and funding was available to dredge, but no placement areas have been provided by the State of NJ and locals to conduct this work.
+FY 18 funds were utilized to conduct surveys, real estate actions, manage the project and conduct dredging operations including the Cape May Lewes Ferry channel.
+FY 19 work plan funds are being used to survey the waterway, develop new placement alternatives for dredged material and to conduct dredging operations in the Cape May Lewes Ferry channel and from Absecon Inlet to Cape May.
+Critical shoals remain near Ocean City, Avalon, Margate with funding available to dredge, but no placement areas have yet been provided by the State of NJ and locals to conduct this work.

-Dredging and placement activities have developed beneficial use alternatives to help restore the coastal system and bolster system resilience.
-Dredged material from the NJIWW was used to support shorelines and marshes near Mantoloking, Long Beach Island and Mordecai Island.
-USACE is continuing to work with partners to dredge critical shoals while building critical habitat and restoring marsh on NJDFW lands including Ring Island and near Avalon.
-The thin layer placement project near Avalon was precedent setting and efforts continue to develop knowledge for future marsh enhancements.
+In recent years, dredging and placement activities have developed beneficial use alternatives using Regional Sediment Management and Engineering with Nature principles to help restore the coastal system and bolster system resilience.
+Dredged material from the NJIWW has been used to support shorelines and marshes near Mantoloking, Mordecai Island, Seven Mile Island.
+USACE continues to work with partners to dredge critical shoals while building habitat and restoring marsh on NJDFW lands including Ring Island, Great Flats and Avalon.
+These collaborative efforts have been precedent setting and continue to develop knowledge and innovative solutions for future marsh enhancements in NJ and nationally.

-Summarized Federal Financial Data (\$000) FY 14 Allocation 957 Dredged Cape May Ferry Area channel; Con- ducted channel condition surveys, Real Estate and coordination with stakeholders and agencies FY 15 Allocation 963 Additional Work Plan Funding (\$700) was provided to dredge Cape May Ferry Area channel FY 16 Allocation 261 Conduct channel exams and manage waterway FY 17 Allocation 2,500 Dredge Cape May Ferry Area channel; perform channel condition surveys, Real Estate and coordination with stakeholders and agencies FY 18 Budget 980 Dredge Cape May Ferry Area Channel FY 18 Allocation TBD Dredge Cape May Ferry Area FY 19 Budget 50 Impacted by Low Use Navigation Budget Cuts
+Summarized Federal Financial Data (\$000) FY 15 Allocation 963 Additional Work Plan Funding (\$700) was provided to dredge Cape May Ferry Area channel FY 16 Allocation 261 Conduct channel exams and manage waterway FY 17 Allocation 2,500 Dredge Cape May Ferry Area channel; perform channel condition surveys, Real Estate and coordination with stakeholders and agencies FY 18 Allocation 2,316 Dredge Cape May Ferry Area channel; perform channel condition surveys, Real Estate and coordination with stakeholders and agencies FY 19 Budget 50 Impacted by Low Use Navigation Budget Cuts, funding was for Real Estate coordination only FY 19 Allocation 2,630 Dredge Cape May Ferry Area channel and Ab- secon Inlet to Cape May; perform channel sur- veys, coordination with stakeholders and agen- cies through additional Work Plan funding FY 20 Budget 895 Dredge Cape May Ferry Area channel; perform channel condition surveys, Real Estate and coordination with stakeholders and agencies